 It is fair to say that had we gone to Hovingham on purpose, we would have done the church greater justice, but it was simply a place to take a break before going on to our chosen destination.
 So, we did not look all around the outside as we would usually do and missed some of the more interesting details.

-We missed the eighth century cross inset into the wall and the Saxon west door at the base of the tower.
-We missed, too, the tenth century wheel cross set above the door.
-But there was plenty still to see.
+We missed the eighth-century cross inset into the wall and the Saxon west door at the base of the tower.
+We missed, too, the tenth-century wheel cross set above the door.
+But there was plenty still that we did manage to see.

-At first glance, the interior could be a little disappointing.
-It is one of those really tidy churches, where later generations have renovated, streamlined and beautified the older building in accordance with the tastes of the day and the contents of the local gentry’s pockets.
+At first glance, the interior could be said to be a little disappointing.
+It is one of those really tidy churches, where later generations have renovated, streamlined and ‘beautified’ the older building in accordance with the tastes of the day and the contents of the local gentry’s pockets.